Board of Directors

 Robin Gabbard works for LKLP Community Action (Leslie, Knott, Letcher, and Perry) and is a dedicated Eastern Kentucky community advocate.
 With over 25 years of experience in nonprofit leadership, Robin believes a successful Appalachian transition anchors on an educational system that nurtures young people to believe in themselves, and one that motivates and inspires them to acquire the knowledge and resources necessary to grow the economy of their communities and our region.
 Previous, Robin was the Associate Executive Director of the Foundation for Appalachian Kentucky.
 Robin is a member of the Prichard Committee for Academic Excellence, and is a Governor’s Commonwealth Institute for Parent Leadership Fellow.
 She currently serves as Vice-Chair of the Board of Directors of Buckhorn Children & Family Services.
 Robin and her family are rooted in Gays Creek, a beautiful Perry County community.
 She is proud to be fueling enduring change across Appalachia.

-Ada Smith is from Whitesburg, Kentucky and currently works as the Institutional Development Director of Appalshop.
-Appalshop is an anchor cultural institution in central Appalachia that has worked regionally and nationally for 50 years.
-Besides MACED, Ada is on the board of Southerners on New Ground (SONG) and is a founding member of the Stay Together Appalachian Youth (STAY) Project.
+Ada Smith is from Whitesburg, Kentucky and currently works for Solidaire Network, a national community of donors supporting social movements.
+Previously, she worked for over 10 years at Appalshop, an anchor cultural institution in central Appalachia that has worked regionally and nationally for 50 years.
+Ada is the board Treasurer for the Mountain Association and was a founding member of the Stay Together Appalachian Youth (STAY) Project.
 Ada was selected as a 2013 Arts & Culture Fellow by the Rockwood Leadership Institute, a 2016 Local Economy Fellow by the Business Alliance for Local Living Economies, and the 2017 & 2018 co-facilitator for the Kentucky Rural-Urban Exchange.